NoirW01F-D3v/github.com-NoirW01F-D3v-NoirW01F-D3v/README.md

 I specialize in turning unconventional ideas into working systems.

-My focus is Android internals, Linux environments, and low-level automation—mostly built directly on-device where constraints breed creativity.
+My focus is Android internals, Linux environments, and lowlevel automation mostly built directly on-device where constraints breed creativity.

 #Android Developer • Linux Enthusiast • Systems Tinkerer • From 0 to Developing and More.